No relief in sight for the Nationals, who fall to the Phillies in 10 innings

 The wait for assistance for a taxed bullpen, meanwhile, ended when Wander Suero was reinstated from the injured list following a left oblique strain.
 The right-hander most recently pitched Sunday with Rochester and was with the Nationals for Tuesday’s series opener before he was activated.

-Suero missed 21 games after compiling a 1.42 ERA in eight appearances before being placed on the IL on April 18.
+Suero missed 21 games after compiling a 1.42 ERA in eight appearances before he was placed on the IL on April 18.
 Over five consecutive outings from April 10 through 17, Suero did not permit a run or a hit.
 To make room for Suero, the Nationals optioned right-hander Paolo Espino to Rochester.

 The Nationals used five relievers in a 6-2 loss to the Phillies (20-17) in the series opener, with Finnegan giving up three runs in the eighth, so the hope Wednesday night was for Lester to work deep into the proceedings.

-Martinez did have a contingency in place in case of an early exit, batting Lester eighth in front of Jordy Mercer, with the thinking being that a substitute might be on his second or third at-bat at that spot and a better option at the plate than the Nationals’ second baseman.
+Martinez did have an unusual contingency in place in case of an early exit, batting Lester eighth in front of Jordy Mercer, with the thinking being that a substitute might be on his second or third at-bat at that spot and a better option at the plate than the Nationals’ second baseman late in the game.

 Lester managed the only hit of the night among those in the eighth spot, hitting a single in the fifth and advancing to second on another single by Stevenson.
-Washington left both those runners on base, though, after Phillies starter Zack Wheeler struck out Turner looking and Soto swinging to escape trouble.
+Washington left both of those runners on base, though, after Phillies starter Zack Wheeler struck out Turner looking and Soto swinging to escape trouble.
+The Nationals left 12 runners on base overall and finished 1 for 13 with runners in scoring position.

+“I feel like the last however many days we’ve played real good baseball,” Lester said.
+“We just haven’t been on the good side of it yet, so I feel like that’s kind of owed to us going forward.
+If we just keep playing good baseball, pitching well, the rest of the stuff will kind of fall into place.”

 Read more on baseball: